ivanross/shaders/README.md

 # SHADERS

-A collection of shaders, experiments, trys and errors.
+A collection of shaders, experiments, tries and errors.